michcio1234/certificate_check/README.md

 # Certificate validation app

-A simple web app to check authenticity of a certificated issues on paper or as a PDF file.
+A simple web app to check authenticity of a certificate issued on paper or as a PDF file.

 ## What is it?